Submit a Review & Earn an Amazon Gift Card

 Citations are publications that use Tocris products.
 Selected citations for TC-N 1752 include:

 Curtright et al (2015) Modeling nociception in zebrafish: a way forward for unbiased analgesic discovery.
 PLoS One 10 e0116766 PMID: 25587718

 Do you know of a great paper that uses TC-N 1752 from Tocris?
-If so please let us know.
+Please let us know.

 There are currently no reviews for this product.
 Be the first to review TC-N 1752 and earn rewards!